 - 1. All elderly residential units must be equipped with emergency pull chains in the master bedroom and full bathroom.
 The pull chains must be wired to an exterior warning device which consists of a strobe light and an audible alarm. - 2.
 Provide loop or "D" shape handles on cabinet doors and drawers. - 3.
-Exhaust vents and lighting above ranges must be wired to a remote switch near the range in an accessible location. - 4.
+Exhaust vents and lighting above ranges must be wired to remote switches for both the light and fan near the range in an accessible location. - 4.
 Provide solid blocking at all water closets and tub/shower units for grab bar installation. - 5.
 Provide a minimum 18 inch grab bar in all tub/shower units.
 The grab bar will be installed centered vertically at 48" A.F.F. on the wall opposite the controls. - 6.
 Corridors in any common areas must have a continuous suitable handrail on one side mounted 34 inches above finished floor, and be 1 1⁄4 inches in diameter. - 7.
 All doors leading to habitable rooms must have a minimum 3'-0" door and include lever handle hardware. - 8.
 Hallways must have a minimum width of 42 inches. - 9.
-The maximum threshold height at any entry door is 1⁄2 inch.
+The maximum threshold height at any entry door is $\frac{1}{2}$ inch.